cynthiatayloronline/nontraditionalstudentguide/README.md

-# Non-Traditional Student's Guide
+# Non-Traditional Student's Guide to Tech
-Comprehensive list of scholarships, internships, conferences, hackathons, coding bootcamps, newsletters, online resources, and industry events where **you,** the non-traditional student, can gain experience, learn new tech, and get ahead.
+Comprehensive list of scholarships, internships, conferences, certifications, hackathons, coding bootcamps, newsletters, online resources, and industry events where **you,** the non-traditional student, can gain experience, learn new tech, and get ahead.

 We're also including a stories/advice section so that you can get first-hand experience from other students who succeeded.